Hermle AG

-Maschinenfabrik Berthold Hermle AG is a publicly traded German company with headquarters in Gosheim, Baden-Württemberg, Germany.
+Maschinenfabrik Berthold Hermle AG, or simply Hermle, is a publicly traded German company with headquarters in Gosheim, Baden-Württemberg, Germany.
 It is one of the leading manufacturers of milling machines.
 There are over 20,000 Hermle-manufactured machines in use worldwide.
 The chief users are suppliers of medical technology, the optical industry, aviation, and the automotive industry and racing.

 Most development and manufacturing is located in Gosheim.
 The universal milling machines and machining centers from Hermle are used to produce tools, molds, and production parts.